 B Bus, CA

-Marina is a senior commercial finance leader with 18+ years of experience in finance, business transformation, process excellence, risk & governance, and strategy.
-She has led and developed group wide solutions for strategic projects by providing operational and financial expertise on business activities and drivers.
-She has held roles with oversight and critical accountability of large finance functions driving strong visions for business partnering, governance, process excellence and digitisation.
 Marina is a Chartered Accountant, holds a Bachelor of Business from UTS, and was a finalist in AFR BOSS Young Executives 2021.
-Currently, she is the General Manager, Strategy & Operations for Development at Mirvac, responsible for a number of functions across Business Solutions, HSE, Sustainability, Quality and Product Strategy.
+Currently, she is the General Manager, Strategy & Operations for Development at Mirvac, responsible for a number of functions in the Development & Construction business across Business Solutions, HSE, Sustainability, Quality, Digital and Product Strategy.
+She is also a member of the NSW Property Council of Australia Diversity, Equity and Inclusion Committee.

 Marina is passionate about change and driving gender equality by recognising that different backgrounds and life experiences colour one’s circumstances.
 She believes that education and empowering women are essential for gender equality.
 Marina strongly values diversity and inclusion in the workplace and the broader community.
 Creating a community of diverse people and ensuring everyone has an equal opportunity to contribute, influence and feel safe is key to achieving a healthy society.
 Marina’s experiences to date both professionally and personally provide strong appreciation and key foundational skills to support the core activities of YWCA Australia and YeS 2026.